John

 -

-In addition to strings, I carry essentials like balls, replacement grips, overgrips, and dampeners.
-I also carry select Prince racquets:
+In addition to strings, I carry essentials like tennis balls, replacement grips, overgrips, and dampeners.
+I also carry select Prince tennis racquets:

 Prince Ripcord 100 280g (for beginner to intermediate)